- Tuesday, March 19, 2019 – 7:30am to 5:00pm

 Strategic Consulting Services

-Julie Busch, a co-owner of SCS, has 18 years of experience providing vocational assessment, rehabilitation planning, job analysis and expert testimony.
+Julie Busch, a co-owner of SCS, has over twenty years of experience providing vocational assessment, rehabilitation planning, job analysis and expert testimony.

 Ms. Busch provides vocational rehabilitation services to workers covered by Washington State Department of Labor and Industries as well as federal worker’s compensation systems such as the Longshore and Harbor Worker’s Compensation Act.
 She also provides expert testimony in both areas.